fsharp/fslang-design/RFCs/FS-1087-resumable-code.md

 # Motivation

+F# has a very general mechanism for describing computations called [computation expressions](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/computation-expressions).
+Some examples are `seq { ... }`, `task { ...}`, `async { ... }`, `asyncSeq { ... }`, `option { ... }` and many more.

-`task { ... }` and other computation expressions need low-allocation implementations.
+`task { ... }` and other computation expressions admit very low-allocation implementations.
 Some other examples are sequences and asynchronous sequences.
+Implementations of `task { ... }` exist for F# today, e.g. [TaskBuilder.fs](https://github.com/rspeele/TaskBuilder.fs/) and [Ply](https://github.com/crowded/ply) but they tend to have allocation overhead,

-There are enough variations on such computation expressions (for example, whether tailcalls are supported, or other tradeoffs) that it is better to provide a general mechanism in F# that allows the efficient compilation of a large range of such constructs rather than baking each into the F# compiler.
+There are enough variations on such computation expressions (for example, whether tailcalls are supported, or other tradeoffs - see the FAQ at the end) that it is better to provide a general mechanism in F# that allows the efficient compilation of a large range of such constructs rather than baking each into the F# compiler.